Game analytics made simple

 Mark stats as global to see totals across everyone playing.
 Watch real-time numbers like total quests completed or deaths worldwide directly from the dashboard.
 Stats make it easy to answer questions like how hard specific levels are or how many players have reached certain milestones.

 Stat history gives you snapshots over time, which you can use to build features in your game.
-Like showing daily global attempts in a puzzle game, or letting players see how they stack up against the average.
+Like showing daily global attempts in a puzzle game or letting players see how they stack up against the average.

 Segment your player base